rails/rails/guides/source/action_mailer_basics.md

 ### Sending Email to Multiple Recipients

-It is possible to send email to one or more recipients in one email (e.g., informing all admins of a new signup) by setting the list of emails to the `:to` key.
-The list of emails can be an array of email addresses or a single string with the addresses separated by commas.
+It is possible to send an email more than one recipients by setting the `:to` field to a list of emails addresses.
+The list of emails can be an array or a single string with the addresses separated by commas.

+For example, to inform all admins of a new registration:

 ```ruby
 class AdminMailer < ApplicationMailer